Starbucks Recipes You Can Recreate At Home, According To The Internet

 So it's no surprise that TikTok is teeming with easy-to-follow Starbucks-inspired recipes.
 If you're looking to give one of your many Starbucks tumblers some use or if you have access to Starbucks' suite of grocery store products, these are the recipes you need to round out your experience.

-Before you start, some items worth making sure you have if you plan on doing this regularly: vanilla syrup, chocolate syrup, ground coffee, caramel drizzle, milk, white sugar, fresh strawberries, ice cubes, and maybe some flavoured creamers.
+Before you start, some items worth making sure you have if you plan on doing this regularly: vanilla syrup, chocolate syrup, ground coffee, caramel drizzle, milk, white sugar, fresh strawberries, and ice cubes.
 Starbucks baristas also suggest you liven up your regular homemade coffee with cinnamon (when you roast), honey (instead of sugar), or sweetened condensed milk (instead of creamer).
 Ahead you'll find TikToks full of hacks, recipes, and viral drinks you can easily recreate at home.